pydy/pydy-tutorial-human-standing/README.rst

    pip install pydy

 **Note on Web Browser Compatibility** If you want to see the 3D visualizations you must have a WebGL compliant browser.
-See http://caniuse.com/webgl to see if your browser is up-to-date.
+Visit http://get.webgl.org/ to see if you current browseris up-to-date.
+If not visit http://caniuse.com/webgl to choose a suitable browser.
 If not, you will need to upgrade or install another browser.
 Note that Chrome seems to be the only full proof browser for Webgl, but we've had success with the latest Firefox and IE 11.